aptos-labs/nft-tutorial/tutorial/README.md

 # Credits
-This tutorial is forked an existing tutorial from the Move repo (https://github.com/move-language/move/tree/main/language/documentation/tutorial), we made some small modifications that change all Move commands to Aptos Move commands.
+This tutorial is forked from an existing tutorial from the Move repo (https://github.com/move-language/move/tree/main/language/documentation/tutorial).
+Because Aptos toolings and Move toolings are slightly different, we made some small modifications that changed all Move commands to Aptos Move commands.

 # Move Tutorial
 Welcome to the Move Tutorial!
 In this tutorial, we are going to go through some steps of developing Move code